Wankelb/Extended-Kalman-Filter-project/README.md

 The x' = Fx + \nux′=Fx+ν equation does these prediction calculations for us.

 But maybe the object didn't maintain the exact same velocity.
 Maybe the object changed direction, accelerated or decelerated.
 So when we predict the position one second later, our uncertainty increases.
-P' = FPF^T + QP′=FPFT+Q represents this increase in uncertainty.
+P' = FP^T + QP′=FP+Q represents this increase in uncertainty.
 Process noise refers to the uncertainty in the prediction step.
 We assume the object travels at a constant velocity, but in reality, the object might accelerate or decelerate.
-The notation \nu \sim N(0, Q)ν∼N(0,Q) defines the process noise as a gaussian distribution with mean zero and covariance Q.
+The notation  N(0, Q)ν∼N(0,Q) defines the process noise as a gaussian distribution with mean zero and covariance Q.

 # Update